stevencohn/OneMore/README.md

 * Delete formula from selected table cells
 * Highlight all cells on the page with custom formulas
 * Recalculate all formulas in selected tables on the page (Shift + F5)
+* Copy across and copy down to fill all or selected cells with a copy of a cell
+* Fill across and fill down to fill all or selected cells with increment values
 * Convert select text to a table
 * Insert Table Cells, shifting content as expected
 * Paste copied table cells by overlaying cells rather than inserting a nested table